 - 2. In its oral disclosure statement, a political committee may choose to identify an advertisement as either supporting or opposing the nomination or election of one or more clearly identified candidates. - 3.
-If the advertisement is an independent expenditure, the sponsor must disclose in the advertisement the name of the sponsor's three largest contributors.
-If the three largest contributors cannot be determined because multiple contributors have given the same amount, then the names of any three of such contributors shall be disclosed.
-Any contributor to an organization holding tax-exempt status under § 501(c)(3), 501(c)(4), or 501(c)(6) of the United States Internal Revenue Code that has explicitly designated that its contribution not be used for political spending shall not be counted for the purpose of determining the organization's largest donors so long as the organization does not use such contributor's donations for such spending.
-The advertisement shall include the statement, "The top three contributors to [Name of person or committee] are [largest contributor], [second largest contributor], and [third largest contributor].
-However, the provisions of this subdivision shall not apply to any person who makes independent expenditures aggregating less than \$20,000 in an election cycle. - 4.
+If the advertisement is an independent expenditure or expressly advocates for the passage or defeat of a referendum, the sponsor must disclose in the advertisement the name of the sponsor's three largest contributors.
+If the three largest contributors cannot be determined because multiple contributors have given the same amount, then the names of all contributors that would be one of the three largest contributors but for another contributor who has contributed the same amount shall be disclosed.
+If any such contributor is not an individual, the sponsor shall instead disclose the name of the individual authorized by such contributor to give money and services of any amount, in-kind contributions, and any other thing of value, given, advanced, loaned, or in any other way provided to the sponsor of the advertisement.
+The advertisement shall include the statement, "The top three contributors to [Name of person or committee] are [largest contributor or associated individual], [second largest contributor or associated individual]." - 4.
 If the advertisement is jointly sponsored, the disclosure statement shall name all of the sponsors and the disclosing individual shall be one of those sponsors. - § 24.2-958.3.
-Requirements for radio advertisements sponsored by a person that is not a candidate or political committee. - A. It-shall be is unlawful for a person to sponsor an advertisement that constitutes an expenditure or contribution required to be disclosed under Chapter 9.3 (§ 24.2-945 et seq.) unless the following requirements are met: - 1.
-Radio advertisements purchased by an individual supporting or opposing the nomination or election of one or more clearly identified candidates shall include a disclosure statement spoken by the individual containing at least the following words: "I am [individual's name], and I sponsored this ad."
+Requirements for radio advertisements sponsored by a person that is not a candidate or political committee.

-2. Radio advertisements purchased by a corporation, partnership, business, labor organization, membership organization, association, cooperative, or other like entity supporting or opposing the nomination or election of one or more clearly identified candidates shall include a disclosure statement spoken by the chief executive of the sponsor containing at least the following words: "[Name of sponsor] paid for (or 'sponsored' or 'furnished') this ad."
+A. It-shall be is unlawful for a person to sponsor an advertisement that constitutes an expenditure or contribution required to be disclosed under Chapter 9.3 (§ 24.2-945 et seq.) unless the following requirements are met:

-B. In its oral disclosure statement, a person may choose to identify an advertisement as either supporting or opposing the nomination or election of one or more clearly identified candidates.
+1. Radio advertisements purchased by an individual supporting or opposing the nomination or election of one or more clearly identified candidates shall include a disclosure statement spoken by the individual containing at least the following words: "I am [individual's name], and I sponsored this ad."

-C. If an advertisement is jointly sponsored, the disclosure statement shall include the names of all the sponsors.
+- 2. Radio advertisements purchased by a corporation, partnership, business, labor organization, membership organization, association, cooperative, or other like entity supporting or opposing the nomination or election of one or more clearly identified candidates shall include a disclosure statement spoken by the chief executive of the sponsor containing at least the following words: "[Name of sponsor] paid for (or 'sponsored' or 'furnished') this ad." - B. In its oral disclosure statement, a person may choose to identify an advertisement as either supporting or opposing the nomination or election of one or more clearly identified candidates. - 411 C. If an advertisement is jointly sponsored, the disclosure statement shall include the names of all the sponsors.